-BENEFIT collaborates with Zphin And Atyaf to Launch Innovative Consumer Lending and Insurance Marketplace in Bahrain
+BENEFIT Collaborates With Zphin And Atyaf To Launch Innovative Consumer Lending And Insurance Marketplace In Bahrain

-(MENAFN- S Factor) Bahrain - October 7, 2024: BENEFIT, the Kingdom's innovator and leader in fintech and electronic financial transaction services, has officially signed a strategic partnership with Zphin, the technology arm of PB Fintech Limited (NSE: POLICYBZR), to develop a groundbreaking online platform for consumer lending, car insurance, credit cards, and travel insurance.
-This initiative marks the launch of Bahrain’s first-ever Consumer Lending and Insurance Marketplace, leveraging open banking infrastructure to create an advanced open finance ecosystem.
+BENEFIT, the Kingdoms innovator and leader in fintech and electronic financial transaction services, has officially signed a strategic partnership with Zphin, the technology arm of PB Fintech Limited (NSE: POLICYBZR), to develop a groundbreaking online platform for consumer lending, car insurance, credit cards, and travel insurance.
+This initiative marks the launch of Bahrain's first-ever Consumer Lending and Insurance Marketplace, leveraging open banking infrastructure to create an advanced open finance ecosystem.

+BENEFIT Collaborates with Zphin and Atyaf to Launch Innovative Consumer Lending and Insurance Marketplace in Bahrain

 This transformative marketplace, integrated into the BenefitPay super app, will empower credit providers of all types to reach the entire bankable population while extending financial services to the unbanked and underbanked.
 Customers will have increased access to credit with new-age underwriting methods, breaking away from traditional credit evaluation processes.
 Additionally, this marketplace will enhance the lending market with greater transparency and competitive edge, driving better financial inclusion and empowering consumers with one-stop access to financial products, including embedded insurance options.